Inedo/inedo-docs/Various/ldap/troubleshooting.md

 ## Integrated Authentication Not Working {#authentication-not-working data-title="Integrated Authentication Not Working"}

-The underlying mechanisms for this are handled at the HTTP.SYS layer, which our products do not, nor cannot, access.
-They simply looks for a server variable named `LOGON_USER`, added by the web server, and uses that if available.
-The only configuration change you can make is to look for that variable, or not; if the variable does not exist, then the issue lies outside of our products.
+The underlying mechanisms for Integrated Windows Authentication are handled at the HTTP.SYS layer, which our products do not, nor cannot, access.
+Our code simply looks for a server variable named `LOGON_USER`, which is added by the web server (IIS or IIS components we use in the self-hosted version).
+When you enable Integrated Windows Authentication in our products, users will be automatically logged in if the `LOGON_USER` variable is present.

+Undersatnding this mechanism will help troubleshoot when it goes wrong, but we've also put together [some tips](#iwa-tips) from our users about what they've found works.

+### Behind The Scenes: Integrated Windows Authentication
 Integrated Windows Authentication is a very complicated mechanism that requires a properly configured client, server, and domain.
 To summarize the most common IWA set-up ([Kerberos Authentication](https://technet.microsoft.com/en-us/library/cc772815(v=ws.10).aspx)):

 {.docs}